TamingOfTheShru/data-structure-problems/README.md

-Data structure problems of the wild implemented using Python or Javascript
+Data structure problems of the wild implemented using Python and Javascript